muhammad-tamim/JavaScript-notes/README.md

 ```

 **spread operator:**
 Spreads operator breaks an array or object into individual values.

 It is Used in Function calls, array literals and object literals.

-In function call:
+in function call:

 ```js
 function greet(a, b, c) {